Kayaking near Asheville with the gals from Stella's Place

 Asheville is a Destination City and as such has become a very busy one and books up rapidly on weekends and special holidays.
 There isn't much of a down season anymore.

 Hotels, the Downtown area has seen a boom in building, especially hotels.
 However, you will find that rooms are comparable to larger cities in both amenities and price.
-When looking check out those hotels that have specials for LGBT community such as Renaissance Hotel.

 If you are looking to save money, look to staying a little away from downtown such as Tunnel Road or out Patton Avenue, they are only minutes away.